fight233/DThouse_cxd/tests/README.md

 # tests
-A collection of test cases and tools for TDengine
+A collection of test cases and tools for DThouse